-New Pastor For Baptist Church This Sunday, July 7, Dallas Eugene Pulliam will begin his ministry in Greenbelt as the pastor of Greenbelt Baptist Church.
-Born in Folkston, Georgia, in September of 1932 Mr. Pulliam was raised in Hilliard, Florida.
-The Reverend Pulliam received a B.A. degree from Stetson University in 1954, a B.D. from Southwestern Baptist Theological Seminary in 1958, and an M.R.E., also Southwestern Seminary in Prior to his call to Greenbelt Baptist, Rev. Pulliam pastored two churches in Florida, in Lake Worth and Fort Lauderdale.
-Reverend Pulliam is married to the former Mary Keeney Lane.
-They have two married sons who now reside in Florida Bialik Anniversary JCC At the Sabbath services Satur-Can morning, July 6 Congregation Mishkan Torah (JCC) will mark the 40th anniversary of the death of Chayim Nachman Bialik, Bialik, who passed away 40 years ago on July 4, 1934 - is generally acknowledged to have been the foremost of the modern Hebrew poets.
-Translations of some of his work will be read by Cheryl Kaplan and Dr. David Stern will describe their background and read parts of them in the original Habrew Boys and Girls Club by Fred Ford Board of Directors meet Tuesday, July 9 in Conference Room at Youth Center, 7:30 p.m.
-Football Sign-ups All boys 65 lbs. and over, ages 7 on, will signup for football Saturdays July 13 and 20 in the lobby of the Youth Center from noon til 3 p.m.
+Baptist Church This Sunday, July 7, Dallas Eu Pulliam will begin his minis-Greenbelt Baptist Church.
+Born in of 1932 Mr Pulliam was raised in Hilliard, Florida.
+The Reverend Pulliam received a B.A. degree from Stetson University in 1954, a B.D. from Southwestern Baptist Theological Seminary in 1958, and an M.R.E., also Baptist, Rev. Pulliam pastored two churches in Florida, in Lake Worth and Fort Lauderdale.
+Twin Pines Savings & Loan Assn.
+Greenbelt, Maryland (An Agency of the State of Maryland) Insures each account to \$30,000.00 Regular Savings Savings Certificates Money Orders available \$4,000 Minimum Open your account by Mail Bank by Mail (Postage Paid) Closed Thur., July 4th 9 TO 6 FRIDAY 9 TO 8 by Fred Ford Board of Directors meet Tues day, July 9 in Conference Room at Youth Center, 7:30 p.m.
+Football Sign-ups All boys 65 lbs. and over, ages 7 on, will signup for football Saturday, July 13 and 20 in the lobby of the Youth Center from noon til 3 p.m.
 Coaches Needed Football coaches are needed.
 Call Jim Sacco, Football Commissioner, 345-7847, to volunteer your help.
 Thanks!
-ATTENTION PARENTS Did your child bring home a cage in the last week or two?
-Well if the cage fits the description below it was taken from my backyard pien's total About 15" sq., 14" sq. mesh wire and a large (about, 7"hx5"w) sq. sided can.
-The top and sides were made from a single piece of wire.
-The horizontal wires were woven through the mesh to join the ends.
+ATTENTION PARENTS Did your child bring home cage in the last week or two?
+Well if the cage fits the description below it was taken from my backyard picute tob About 15" sq., 1⁄4" sq. mesh wire and a large (about 7"hx5"w) sq. sided can.
+The top and rides were made from a single piece of wire.
+The horizontal wires were woven through the nesh to join the ends.
 The top was joined by pushing wires thru the side and twisting pairs together.
-The cage had no bottom.
-There was a partial second floor of wire wesh.
+The cage had no There was a partial second floor of wire wesh.
 The can laid on its side and was held in a corner by screws.
-Douglas Hawes 5A Laurel Hill POOL PARTY SCHEDULED The Men's Club of Mishkan Torah will sponsor a pool party at the University Square swimming pool on the evening of Saturday, July 13 at 8 p.m. rain or shine, and will include indoor refreshments.
+Douglas Hawe 5A Laurel Hill POOL PARTY SCHEDULED Boys and Girls Club The Men's Club of Mishkan Torah will sponsor a pool party at the University Square swim ming pool on the evening of Saturday, July 13 at 8 p.m. rain or shine, and will include indoor refreshments.
 An entrance fee will be charged; for details and reservations call Byron Kabran, 474-4377.
 Woman's Club The Woman's Club presented its Annual Scholarship award to Patty Levesque, a Greenbelt student at Parkdale Senior High.
-The club thanks everyone who contributed time, materials and money to the rummage sale, which made the award possible.
-Holy Cross Lutheran Church
+The clul thanks everyone who contributed time, materials and money to the rummage sale, which made the award possible.

-5905 Greenbelt Rd

-Worship Services

-8:30 and 11:15 A.M.
+Worship Services 8:58 and 11:15 A.M.